Case No. 01-1516

 educational equality.
 Hundreds of university and high school students from

-On March 29, 2001, two days after district court judge Bernard
+southeast Michigan attended the district court trial of this case.On March 29, 2001, two days after district court judge Bernard

 Friedman issued his decision in this case, 3,000 students, many of whom had

-never participated in a single political event, and some of whom had only
+never participated in a single political event, and some of whom had only___________________

 1 Associated Press, "UC Regents Rescind Affirmative Action Ban,"

-been won to supporting affirmative action through the course of the trial, rallied against the decision.
+been won to supporting affirmative action through the course of the trial, rallied against the decision.For the students, the issues in this case are stark and clear.

 Erika Dowdell, Concepción Escobar, and the tens of thousands of